 A semi-hard brined cheese typically made from sheep's or goat's milk, nabulsi comes from Palestine and the surrounding areas.

 It can be studded with black caraway seeds.
 Nabulsi is often used as a table cheese and is the main ingredient in katayef pastry.

-Jibneh Arabieh: A mild cheese common in Egypt.
-Originally, jibneh arabieh was made using goat's or sheep's milk, but today is typically made with cow's milk.
+A semi-hard, mild cheese common in Egypt, jibneh arabieh was originally produced using goat's or sheep's milk, but today is typically made with cow's milk.

 It appears in a variety of dishes and as a table cheese.